Capitol Center (Columbia, South Carolina): History

 Capitol Center contains 460020 sqft of office space, at over 90% occupancy, the building leases to some state government agencies, several top law firms in the state, and other businesses.
 Attached to the tower is a 7-story parking garage containing over 1,000 spaces.
-The 25th floor is home to The Capital City Club.
+The 25th floor was home to The Capital City Club, which ceased operations in February 2024.